haml/haml/REFERENCE.md

     %a{:title => @title, :href => href} Stuff

 Because there are no commas separating attributes, though, more complicated expressions aren't allowed.
 For those you'll have to use the `{}` syntax.
 You can, however, use both syntaxes together:

     %a(title=@title){:href => @link.href} Stuff

 You can also use `#{}` interpolation to insert complicated expressions in a HTML-style attribute:

     %span(class="widget_#{@widget.number}")

 HTML-style attributes can be stretched across multiple lines just like hash-style attributes:

     %script(type="text/javascript"
             src="javascripts/script_#{2 + 7}")

+#### Ruby 1.9-style Hashes

+On Ruby 1.9, Haml also supports Ruby's new hash syntax:

+    %a{title: @title, href: href} Stuff

 #### Attribute Methods

 A Ruby method call that returns a hash can be substituted for the hash contents.
 For example, {Haml::Helpers} defines the following method:

     def html_attrs(lang = 'en-US')